-The Authority experienced a softening of waste volumes across nearly all waste streams except for recyclables.

-Total annual tonnage of 941,470 tons represented a decrease of 21,706 tons (-2.3%) as compared to prior year.
-Increased tipping fees offset the adverse effect of lower volumes, generating annual net tipping revenue of \$73,856,324, an increase of 3.8% over prior year.
-The energy revenue line of business exceeded budget as a result of electric rate volatility and demand for natural gas.
-Internal efforts were focused on uncovering or deploying means to increase system productivities and efficiencies.
-The Authority concluded the year with a net position improvement of \$953,468 and healthy liquidity position with unrestricted net position totaling \$45,291,726.
-The capitalization ratio improved from 36% in 2021 to 32% in 2022 as the Authority refinanced the Series A of 2013 bonds, generating significant savings and utilizing available unrestricted cash to lower the principal debt obligation.
+The Authority experienced a softening of total waste volumes in 2023 as compared to the prior year.
+Total annual tonnage received of 932,674 tons represented a decrease of 8,796 tons (-0.9%) compared to 2022 volumes.
+Increased tipping fees and shifts in the mix of waste types received offset the adverse effect of lower volumes, generating annual net tipping revenue of \$82,733,187, an increase of 12.0% over 2022.
+The energy line of business faced headwinds early in 2023 due to unseasonably warm weather that lowered wholesale electric prices.
+An increased market value for renewable energy credits helped offset the negative impact of the cooling electric markets.
+The Authority concluded the year with a net position improvement of \$19,693,253 and a healthy liquidity position with unrestricted cash and investments totaling \$61,550,674.
+The debt capitalization ratio improved from 32% to 29%.

-Summary (continued)
+SUMMARY (Continued)

-Net capital expenditures (CAPEX) decreased 25.5% as compared to prior year.
-Net CAPEX investment of \$10,172,848 was incurred to support the infrastructure and equipment necessary to process waste volumes.
-CAPEX investments included construction of the second stage of the Frey Farm Landfill Vertical Expansion project, fire suppression upgrades, necessary facility maintenance and improvements, and equipment replacement including a dozer, articulated dump truck, and truck tractors.
+Net capital expenditures (CAPEX) increased by 39.2% in 2023 in comparison to 2022.
+Net CAPEX investment of \$14,164,714 was incurred to support the infrastructure and equipment necessary to operate the Authority's integrated system.
+CAPEX investments included construction of the second landfill leachate tank, the new Frey Farm Landfill maintenance building, fire suppression upgrades, necessary facility maintenance and improvements, and equipment replacement including a dozer, wheel loader, diesel dump trucks, and CNG truck tractors.

-The Authority-owned property insurance captive, Sustainable Assurance Company (SAC), concluded the second year of operations, posting a net income of \$210,879 and retained earnings of \$370,317.
-SAC, a licensed Vermont insurance company, issued a comprehensive one-year property and terrorism insurance package, effective January 1, 2022, with the Authority named as insured.
-The Authority initially funded \$1,300,000 of formation capital, exceeding the State of Vermont's \$250,000 minimum requirement, to offset financial risk retained by SAC.
-Further, SAC is reinsured by a syndicated panel of domestic and foreign carriers maintaining an A.M.
-Best rating of A- or greater.
-SAC improves stability in underwriting, assists in adequate coverage and limits, and improves financial control for the Authority.
-No claims were submitted or settled with SAC in 2022.
+The Authority-owned property insurance captive, Sustainable Assurance Company (the Captive), concluded the third year of operations, posting a net income of \$409,350 and retained earnings of \$779,667.
+The Captive, a licensed Vermont insurance company, issued a comprehensive one-year property and terrorism insurance package, effective January 1, 2023 with the Authority named as insured.
+The Authority initially funded \$1,300,000 of formation capital, exceeding the State of Vermont's \$250,000 minimum requirement, to offset financial risk retained by the Captive.
+Since inception, the Authority infused an additional \$1,750,000 of capital to offset the expanded single-loss risk retained by the Captive.
+Further, the Captive is reinsured by a syndicated panel of domestic and foreign carriers maintaining an A.M.
+Best rating of 'A-' or greater.
+The Captive improves stability in underwriting, assists in adequate coverage and limits, and improves financial control for the Authority.
+No claims were submitted or settled with the Captive in 2023.